tomasz0808/holidayService/README.md

  - date  - date after which common hoilday is being searched

 Date parameter must be provided in "yyyy-mm-dd" format.
-List of supported country codes can be found on Holiday API [website] (https://holidayapi.com/).
+List of supported country codes can be found on Holiday API [website](https://holidayapi.com/).

 ## Sample response:
 ```